MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - ✅ Track player interactions in runtime
 - ✅ Implement **short-term memory** in NPC agent
 - ✅ Test dialogue adapting to player actions

-- Implement UI chat
+- ✅ When agent start chat set previous summary to system prompt

-- When close a conversation save as summary
+- ✅ When close a conversation save as summary
-- When open a conversation already started show summary of previous
+- ✅ When open a conversation already started show summary of previous

 - Implement **NPC-to-NPC interaction system**
 - Create the UI to see the text of the NPC dialogue with NPC